VISmodding/Install-PSIO-on-PSone/README.md

 **I have used the PSone model A** but it should be ok also for model B (if someone confirm this to me I will update this part of the description).
-The detailed installation is shown in the [setup video](https://youtu.be/x9w5lpTidZ8) **How cut the double row PIN headers in order to have single row headers will be shown in a new video asap**.
+The detailed installation is shown in the [setup video](https://youtu.be/x9w5lpTidZ8)

+**How cut the double row PIN headers in order to have single row headers will be shown in a new video asap**.

+## Instructions

+The "PSIO_PSone_gaskets.stl" file can be 3D printed.
+It contains the gaskets that you can use to refine the visible cutted parts of the shell.
 ## Credits
   - TZMVX that shared in the past the way to wire a PSIO cartdridge inside the PSone.
 So my project started from it.
 I cannot find this project so if someone indicate me whois TZMVX I can give him/her proper credits.
   - [Cybdyn Systems](https://psio.cybdyn-systems.com.au/store/psio-cartridge/) that practically allowed me on Discord to share this project.